 Early in the process of preparing for the Master's Thesis, students need to submit a written Master's Thesis proposal to their major advisor and Master's Thesis committee members.
-Although the details of the Master's Thesis proposal are determined in consultation with the major advisor and committee members, the proposal should include a brief review of relevant literature, clear statement of research question or hypotheses, proposed research methods, and a plan of analysis.
+Although the details of the Master's Thesis proposal are determined in consultation with the major advisor and committee members, the proposal should include a review of relevant literature, clear statement of research question or hypotheses, proposed research methods, and a plan of analysis.
 After submitting the written proposal, it is the student's responsibility to schedule a proposal meeting with their committee members to receive feedback on the proposal and approval to proceed.
+Students are required to submit the thesis proposal to the committee for review at least two weeks prior to the proposal meeting date.
+If that timeline is not met, the committee may request the meeting to be rescheduled.
 The Master's Thesis committee may ask for revisions of the proposal.